tc39/proposal-resizablearraybuffer/README.md

 The length getter on _TypedArray_.prototype is modified as follows:

 - If this TA is backed by a `ResizableArrayBuffer` or `GrowableSharedArrayBuffer` and is automatically tracking the length of the backing buffer, then return floor((buffer byte length - byte offset) / element size).
-- If this TA is backed by a `ResizableArrayBuffer` or `GrowableSharedArrayBuffer` and the length is out of bounds, then return 0.
+- If this TA is backed by a `ResizableArrayBuffer` and the length is out of bounds, then return 0.

 All methods and internal methods that access indexed properties on TypedArrays are modified as follow:

-- If this TA is backed by a `ResizableArrayBuffer` or `GrowableSharedArrayBuffer` and if the translated byte index on the backing buffer is out of bounds, or if the translated byte length is out of bounds, throw a TypeError.
+- If this TA is backed by a `ResizableArrayBuffer` and the translated byte index on the backing buffer is out of bounds, return undefined.
+- If this TA is backed by a `ResizableArrayBuffer` and the translated byte length is out of bounds, return 0.

 This change generalizes the detachment check: if a fixed-length window on a backing buffer becomes out of bounds, either in whole or in part, due to resizing, treat it like a detached buffer.

-This generalized bounds check is performed on every index access on TypedArrays backed by `ResizableArrayBuffer` and `GrowableSharedArrayBuffer`.
+This generalized bounds check is performed on every index access on TypedArrays backed by `ResizableArrayBuffer`.

+`GrowableSharedArrayBuffer`s can only grow, so TAs backed by `GrowableSharedArrayBuffer`s cannot go out of bounds.

 An example: